fable-compiler/fable-powerpack/docs/posts/promises.md

 ## Basic promise

-To build a promise you can use **Promise computation" which allow you a clean syntax to build them.
+To build a promise you can use **Promise computation** which allow you a clean syntax to build them.

 Example, here is a promise which return the result of `x + y` after `500ms` of delay